 Stages of Labor

 Labor has three stages.
 Your health care provider may talk about the progress of your labor with certain words.
 One of these is your baby’s position.
 Another is your baby’s station.
 And the effacement and dilation of your cervix will be noted.
 Read below to learn about these terms and the three stages of labor.

 Position is your baby’s placement in your uterus.
 Your baby may be facing left or right.
 He or she may be head first or feet first.
-Station refers to how far your baby has moved down into the pelvic cavity.
+Station refers to how far your baby has moved down into your pelvic cavity.

 First stage of labor

 During the first stage of labor, contractions of the uterus help your cervix thin (efface).
 They also help it widen (dilate).
 This will help your baby pass through the birth canal (vagina).
 At first your contractions will not come that often or last that long.
 But as time passes, they will come more frequently, they may be more painful, and they willl last longer.
 They will then be 2-5 minutes apart.
 They will last about 45-60 seconds each.

 Second stage of labor

 Third stage of labor

 The third stage of labor comes after your baby is born.
-This is when the afterbirth (placenta) comes out of the uterus.
-Your uterus will continue to have contractions.
-But they are much milder than before.
+This is when the afterbirth (placenta) comes out of your uterus.
+Your uterus will continue to contract.
+But the contractions are much milder than before.